1866-815-0888

 This course will help employers understand and respond to hazardous products in their workplace, at the same time the course will satisfy the education and training requirements for hazardous products for the CCOHS and OSHA.

-Any person(s) that has the potential to be exposed to hazardous products in the workplace needs to be educated and properly trained in WHMIS, where it be in class or online certification.
+Any person(s) that has the potential to be exposed to hazardous products in the workplace needs to be educated and properly trained in WHMIS, whether it be in class or online certification.
 Learning about WHMIS is not only a requirement in the workplace, it will give you and your employer the necessary knowledge that you need to protect yourself against hazardous products that could harm you and have permanent long lasting effects to your health.

-Please read how our operational and safety training online courses work before signing up.
+Please read how our online operational and safety training courses work before signing up.

 Learn more »